-Iran: In 1941, the Shah’s pro‐Axis allegiance in World War II leads to Anglo‐Russian occupation of Iran and deposition of the Shah in favor of Crown Prince, Mohammad Reza Pahlavi.
+Iran: Though Iran was neutral, the Allies considered Reza Shah to be friendly to Germany.
+This leads to British‐Russian occupation of Iran in 1941 and deposition of the Shah in favor of Crown Prince, Mohammad Reza Pahlavi.

 South Africa: World War II accelerated Afrikaner nationalism and motivated the movement to produce culturally specific films, and to find expression in a number of Afrikaans‐language films.

 Argentina: Three key events in 1940s: 1) Formation of the Associated Argentine Artists Cooperative with a large part of the “intelligentsia” of the period; 2) A crisis in lack of virgin film—a consequence of Argentine neutrality in WWII; and 3) Since 1944, increasing state intervention.